The Hollywood Name Game: The Profound Impact of Movie Company Titles on the Industry

 🚗 “Mad Max: Fury Road” (2015) – Also known as rush hour traffic on a Monday morning.

-🛒 “The Hunger Games” (2012) – That moment when you understand there’s no food in the fridge, and you must battle for the last muffin at your local coffee shop.
+🛒 “The Hunger Games” (2012) – That moment when you realize there’s no food in the fridge, and you must battle for the last muffin at your local coffee shop.

-Hollywood knows how to capture life’s chaos in just a few words, which is exactly what a great movie company name should do—be memorable, powerful, and bring to mind emotion.
+Hollywood knows how to capture life’s chaos in just a few words, which is exactly what a great movie company name should do—be memorable, powerful, and evoke emotion.

 But how did some of Hollywood’s biggest production names come to be?
 Surprisingly, not all of them started with the glamour they have today.